Planet G(reece) #4: Doc & Sound

 The workshop is implemented under the Active citizens fund.

-The workshop mentor will be an established composer, who will take the participants on a visit to a music studio and will offer precious insight into what it’s like to write music for a living.
-Where does he get his inspiration?
+The workshop mentor will take the participants on a visit to a music studio and will offer precious insight into what it’s like to write music for a living.
+Where does he get his inspiration from?
 Does a composer need to play lots of musical instruments?
 Is there money in the music business?

 Participating in the workshop does not require any prior film experience.
-All equipment – except for your cellphone – will be provided by Exile Room.
-The short film you will shoot with Christina will be edited and shared within a month after the workshop is over.
+All equipment –except for your cellphone– will be provided by Exile Room.
+The short film that will be shot during the workshop will be edited and shared within a month after it’s over.
+The workshop will be taught in Greek.
+An interpreter will be available for additional languages.

 Christina Pitouli is a documentary director, editor and sound recordist.
 Her awarded documentary short “Bref” (2013) was officially selected in over 35 international film festivals and was awarded in five.
 For the past two years, Christina has been working as a production manager for the Onassis Cultural Center’s music events.